 And at the Battle of Cedar Creek on October 19, 1864, Custer commanded a division of cavalry and was part of the crushing Union counterattack that helped turned the disastrous defeat of morning into a decisive, campaign-winning victory at day’s end.
 As the Confederate withdrawal became a rout, “The road was full of charging cavalry,” Confederate private George Q. Peyton recalled.
 “And I saw Custer with his long curls hanging down his back.”

 After Sheridan’s Campaign, Custer remained in Winchester for several months where he was joined by his wife Libbie.
+At the Battle of Waynesboro on March 2, 1865 – the last significant battle fought in the Shenandoah Valley – Custer led the flank attack that collapsed the Confederate line.
 During the final month and a half of the war in Virginia, Custer went east with Sheridan to help bring about the surrender of Gen. Robert E. Lee’s Army of Northern Virginia, and was present when Lee surrendered at Appomattox.
 For his many gallant services Custer was promoted to the rank of major general of U.S. Volunteers on April 15, 1865.

 A national sensation, Custer went west after the Civil War and became one of the United States’ ablest Indian fighters.
 But he met his match at the Battle of the Little Bighorn on June 25, 1876, when he led the 7th Cavalry in an attack against the largest gathering of Plains Indians ever seen, and was killed in what became known as “Custer’s Last Stand.”